 You need a larger field of view for your inspection, but you just need single parts of your image while processing at high speed?
 The multi AOI function allows defining more than one AOI in an image and transferring these AOIs all at the same time.

 This spreadsheet will calculate the required camera resolution based on a known feature size, field of view and desired # of pixels across the feature.
 It will provide the results in camera resolution required based on the input.

 This user guide describes how to optimize performance when using Intel network adapters and Teledyne Dalsa Genie cameras.

 Short Wave Infrared (SWIR) cameras open up numerous possibilities for machine vision solutions.
 SWIR cameras detect invisible product flaws as well as specific features not seen by the human eye and CCD / CMOS cameras.

-This document provides an overview of Sony Pregius image sensor model #s, for comparison.
+This document provides an overview of Sony Pregius, Sony Starvis and ON-SEMI Python image sensor model #s, for comparison.
 Resolution, frame rates, and additional data such as pixel well depth and dark current noise are included for a quick overview.